European banking union does not violate German constitution, court rules | The China Post

 Germany’s highest court on Tuesday rejected a legal challenge to the European Central Bank’s (ECB) supervision of large banks and structural fund for failing institutions.

-The Federal Constitutional Court concluded an extensive review after plaintiffs claimed the ECB’s regulatory authority was not covered by EU treaties.
+The Federal Constitutional Court concluded an extensive review after plaintiffs claimed the ECB’s oversight and liquidation powers were not covered by EU treaties or the German constitution.

 Read more: EU banking union: Spreading risk or collectivizing bad behavior?